chinu2004/Voice-controll-wheel-chair/README.md

-Voice control wheel chair aim to provide independent to the disabilities.This prototype is made up of light weight microcontroller and sensors
+"The voice-controlled wheelchair aims to provide independence to individuals with disabilities.
+This prototype is built using lightweight microcontrollers and sensors.
+I am proud to be one of the top 20 contestants at IIT Guwahati, where I presented my project prototype to various industry experts and gained valuable insights from their feedback."